BigSoftVideo/DOTE/howto.md

 ### Review transcript by someone else <a id='review'></a>

-A new method of making comments and annotations ([Transcript-Clips](dotebase.md)) on a Transcript is available for PRO and PRO COMMUNITY Edition users in _DOTE_ v1.1.0+.
+A new method of making comments and annotations ([Transcript-Clips](dotebase.md)) on a Transcript is available for PRO and PRO COMMUNITY Edition users in _DOTE_ v2.0+.
+This new method involves creating [Transcript Clips](transcript-clip.md) in the Editor that annotate and tag review comments, and then sharing the [exported Project or Transcript](export.md) with them to view.
-This method interfaces nicely with DOTEbase, our new software to support qualitative analysis of transcripts.
+This method interfaces nicely with [_DOTEbase_](https://bigsoftvideo.github.io/DOTEbase), our companion software to support qualitative analysis of transcripts and audio-visual data.

 Watch the [video on YouTube](https://www.youtube.com/watch?v=x_HvKftJsQw).

 This method is not available for Free Edition users of _DOTE_.
 However, transcript clips made by someone else in an exported Project that is imported into _DOTE_ can be viewed by Free Edition users.

 #### Older method of making comments

-watch the [video tutorial](https://www.youtube.com/watch?v=hc3CH9oOsKQ) on YouTube.
+Watch the [video tutorial](https://www.youtube.com/watch?v=hc3CH9oOsKQ) on YouTube.

 [![Review](images/howto/review.png)](images/howto/review.png)

-In the last case, a transcript already prepared in _DOTE_ by someone else (eg. a colleague or a student) is shared and reviewed.
+In this case, a transcript already prepared in _DOTE_ by someone else (eg. a colleague or a student) is shared and reviewed.
 _DOTE_ gives the following support:

 - Open a shared transcript prepared with _DOTE_ in a copy of the project.